-Although no court nor any other arbitrator is required to follow this Arbitration decision, it’s likely to be of interest and potentially persuasive value in other cases.
+Although no court nor any other arbitrator is required to follow this Arbitration decision, and it’s been remitted for a re-hearing, it’s likely to be of interest and potentially persuasive value in other cases.
 There are relatively few reported decisions in Canada on the issues of either the accommodation of medically-authorized marijuana use by someone in a safety-sensitive position, or just what qualifies as a safety-sensitive position.
-And it’s likely to be an issue with which employers will grapple more often.
-Data suggests the number of Canadians with a medical authorization – presumably many of whom are employees – is on the rise.
-For example, according to Statistics Canada numbers, between the end of April 2017 and the end of December 2017 the number of active client registrations for cannabis for medical purposes with licensed producers grew from 174,503 to 269,502 – an increase of 54% (astounding even bearing in mind individuals can be registered with more than one producer if they’ve provided an original medical document with each registration, but can also be registered with Health Canada to produce or designate someone to produce for them a limited amount of cannabis for their own medical purposes).
-Yet, as the Arbitrator’s decision acknowledges throughout, employers are still trying to understand how to manage the impact of medically-authorized marijuana use in the workplace.
+And it’s likely to be an issue with which employers will continue to grapple.
+And despite the fact its use has been legal in Canada for almost two decades, as the Arbitrator’s decision acknowledges throughout, employers are still trying to understand how to manage the impact of medically-authorized marijuana use in the workplace.

-Here are five key highlights of the decision that help employers deal with the accommodation of medically-authorized marijuana in the workplace:
+Here are five key highlights of the original Arbitration decision on the issue of employers’ accommodation of medically-authorized marijuana in the workplace:

 Under human rights laws, employers have a duty not to discriminate in employment (including hiring decisions) on the basis of the “protected” personal characteristics enumerated in the applicable human rights law.
 These characteristics differ somewhat depending on the human rights law that applies (for example family status, sexual orientation, religion, and mental disability), but all Canadian human rights laws prohibit discrimination based on physical disability.
 Embedded in this discrimination prohibition is the employer’s duty to accommodate an employee’s (or applicant’s) protected personal characteristic to the point of undue hardship: to take steps to offset the discriminatory impact of a workplace rule, policy, requirement or practice by adjusting, revising, or eliminating it.